grab/AutoMapper/README.md

 Feel free to contribute by improving the benchmarks.

 # Updates
-- We updated the repository with more data. `extra_photos.zip` from [here](https://grabautomapper.z23.web.core.windows.net/?prefix=automapper/)
+- We updated the repository with more data.
+Download `extra_photos.zip` from [here](https://grabautomapper.z23.web.core.windows.net/?prefix=automapper/)